johanley/special-relativity-core/README.md

 ## What I've learned so far in this project

+Strange but true: a boost changes the *measured* rates all clocks in the universe except for those moving the same way as you.
+A boost changes the *measured* geometry of all objects in the universe (the flattening effect) except for those moving the same way as you.

+Time dilation and length contraction are two sides of the same coin.
+The traveler measures flattening along the line of motion (and no time dilation).
+The stay-at-home measures time dilation on the spacecraft (but no flattening along the line of its motion).

+The term *length contraction* is a misleading one.
+The effect changes more than length: it changes geometry, angles, length, shape.
+A better word is *flattening*.
+Length contraction emphasizes a special case: when a stick is parallel to the line of the boost.
+It's only that special case in which the effects are limited to a change of length.
+In every other case, the stick will change both length and direction.

+To see the 3D geometry in a given frame, you always need a time-slice in the given frame.
+To see the length of a stick (in a given frame), you need a time-slice (in that frame).
+To see the direction in which the stick is pointing (in a given frame), you need a time-slice (in that frame).

 Hollywood simulations of stars streaking rapidly by a relativistic spacecraft are definitely not realistic.
 Most of the sky would appear black to the human eye.
 Stars would almost always appear only in the forward direction.